 Hassan II Mosque was commissioned by King Hassan II as he felt Casablanca lacked historical and architectural monuments.
 It was built on reclaimed land in a run-down part of town.

-Completed in 1993, its newness and wealth makes for a big contrast to the rest of Casablanca.
+Completed in 1993, its newness and wealth makes for a big contrast to the rest of Casablanca, and it is an absolute must-visit on any Morocco travel itinerary.

 Something really distinct about the Hassan II Mosque is that it sits on a platform over the Atlantic Ocean with part of the floor made of glass so worshippers can pray directly over the sea!
 Visitors however are unable to access this part.